nullthefirst/fcc-javascript-calculator/README.md

 > User Story # 8

 As I input numbers, I should be able to see my input in the element with the id of display.

+> User Story # 9

+In any order, I should be able to add, subtract, multiply and divide a chain of numbers of any length, and when I hit =, the correct result should be shown in the element with the id of display.

+> User Story # 10

+When inputting numbers, my calculator should not allow a number to begin with multiple zeros.